Got a question? You're probably not alone!

 This machine is on the Silberrad Centre side of the library, there is a feed both inside and outside of the library.

-There are water coolers on the 2nd and 4th floor landnings of the library, in the
+There are water coolers on the 2nd and 4th floor landnings of the library.

 If you are looking for subject specific resources, have a look at the Research & Subject Support.
 Here, you will find links to useful resource, organised by subject.